Veteran Student Guide

 Please note: All students, regardless of what benefits they believe they may be eligible for, should complete a Free Application for Federal Student Aid (FAFSA) each year.

-How to Receive Benefits at the University of Bridgeport as a New Student
+How to receive benefits at University of Bridgeport as a new student

 Apply for your benefits with the VA.
-If you have used your VA educational benefits elsewhere prior to the University of Bridgeport, please also complete a Request for Change of Program or Place of Training, VA Form 22-1995.
-This form is available through the same online application, VONAPP, where you apply for your benefits.
+If you have used your VA educational benefits elsewhere prior to University of Bridgeport, please also complete a Request for Change of Program or Place of Training, VA Form 22-1995.

 For all Chapters excluding Ch.
 31 (VR&E): Provide your VA certificate of eligibility for benefits to University of Bridgeport’s VA Certifying Official and to your school’s financial aid office.
 (See contact information below.)